giantswarm/rfc/cluster-app-values-schema/README.md

 ### R7: Some properties should provide examples {#r7}

-Properties of type `string` SHOULD provide at least one value example using the `examples` keyword.
+Properties of type `string` SHOULD provide at least one value example using the `examples` keyword, if the property is restricted either using `pattern` or `format`.

 Example: